Boom Supersonic

 Competition

 Spike Aerospace: Spike Aerospace is developing its S-512 Supersonic Jet program, announced in 2013, in semi-stealth mode, with funding information not publicly available.
 Spike’s S-512 Supersonic Jet is a business jet designed to carry 12-18 passengers targeted at the private aviation market.
-In 2023, the company announced it is accepting reservations for the jet, which will be capable of flying to NYC to London within 3 hours, for a $100 million price tag.
+In 2023, the company announced it was accepting reservations for the jet, which will be capable of flying from NYC to London within three hours, for a $100 million price tag.
 It had not, however, announced a timeline for delivery.

 Source: Spike

 Hermeus: Hermeus is a hypersonic aircraft startup founded in 2018.
-In total, the company has raised $176 million in funding.
-In 2022, the company announced a $100 million round of funding led by Sam Altman.
+It raised a $100 million Series B led by Sam Altman in March 2022 and has raised a total of $216 million in funding as of February 2025.
 The company is testing its Chimera engine and has won a contract with the US Air Force to test its remotely piloted Quarterhorse demonstrator aircraft.

-In January 2024, the company completed testing of its Quarterhorse Prototype, the “MK 0”, and in March 2024 it unveiled its MK 1 aircraft, which the company is planning to use for its first test flight in summer 2024.
-Following that, Hermeus plans to work on Darkhorse, an uncrewed hypersonic aircraft designed for defense and intelligence customers.
-The company will then begin the development of its Halcyon commercial passenger aircraft, which as of May 2024, the company says will become operational in 2029.
+In January 2024, the company completed testing of its Quarterhorse Prototype, the “MK 0”, and in March 2024 it unveiled its MK 1 aircraft, which the company was planning to use for its first test flight in summer 2024.
+However, as of February 2025, the planned test flight had not occurred, having only conducted a ground test in December 2024.
+At the time of this test, the company said it was still “finalizing the administration efforts to obtain flight approval.”

 Source: Hermeus